-2.1.3 Defining scattering regions
+2.1.4 Defining scattering regions

-So far, STOKES supports four types of scattering regions: cylindrical regions, toroidal regions, double-conical regions, and single spheres.
-The cylinders, tori, and double-cones are centered on the origin of the coordinate system, while a sphere can be located anywhere in the model space.
+With this new version 1.2, STOKES supports five types of scattering regions: cylinders, tori, double-cones, flared disks, and single spheres.
+The double-cone, and the flared disk are centered on the origin of the coordinate system, while a torus or a cylinder can have a vertical offset.
+A sphere can be located anywhere in the model space.
 The double-cones have to be defined along the z-axis.
 All scattering regions can be declared to contain either dust or electrons.
 The material is denoted by the parameter dust-flag, which is a string of characters.
 If it is equal to the word "dust" the scattering region will by filled with dust, in any other case (like "electrons") it is filled with electrons.
 The density of the material is given by the parameter ρ .
 Hereby, ρ is a particle number density.
-The central-symmetric regions - cylinders, tori, and double-cones - can be attributed with a radial velocity v_r of the material simulating an in- or outflow.
-The scattering events within these regions will consider the radial velocity of the scattering particles by a Doppler-shift of the wavelength.
+The central-symmetric regions - cylinders, tori, and double-cones - can be attributed with a 3D velocity (see Sect.
+2.1.2) of the material simulating an in- or outflow.
+The scattering events within these regions will consider the projected velocity of the scattering particles by a Doppler-shift of the wavelength.
 The maximum number of scattering regions allowed is 30.